PhotonQuantum/CRC9018/README.md

 make ci-test # run tests, see test/
 ```

-The ci-test target depends on Boost.Test.
+The ci-test target depends on Boost.

-The skeleton is Travis CI-ready and will automatically install the FRC toolchain, WPILib, and Boost.Test on the Travis instance.
+The skeleton is Travis-ready and will automatically install the FRC toolchain, WPILib, and Boost.
+Test on the Travis instance.
 The default script is:

 ```
 cmake .
 make